gpbraun/repop/README.md

 ### 5. `stream_properties`

 This section is optional and defines specific properties for the streams.
-If a stream is not defined here, it will not be considered for the calculation of its properties (e.g., RON, vapor_pressure, or sulfur).
+If a stream is not defined here, it will not be considered for the calculation of its properties (e.g., RON, vapor_pressure, or sulphur).

 **Attributes:**

 - `RON`: Octane number (Research Octane Number).
 - `vapor_pressure`: Vapor pressure.
-- `sulfur`: Sulfur content.
+- `sulphur`: sulphur content.

 ---